Hands-On Projects for Teaching the Body Systems

 3. How is this model different from a real hand?

-4. How do bones and muscles work together to move the fingers?
+4. How do bones and muscles work together?

 5. If you had to redesign this model, what would you change?
 Why?